tocisz/homepage-data/posts_source/015-How-to-count.md

 date: 2019-11-14
 abstract: How to count modulo?
-Should I use modulo operator or if statement?
+Should I use modulo operator or "if" statement?
 Does it matter at all?
 image: 015-LFSR.jpg

 # How to count?